phpMagpie/Tinymce/README.md

 Plugin for integrating [TinyMCE v4](http://tinymce.com/) into [Croogo](http://croogo.org).
 Requires Croogo v1.5 or higher.

+Packaged with TinyMCE version 4.0b2.

+I have used this with Croogo versions 1.5.x, 1.6.x, 2.0.x, 2.1.x

 Note: My [elFinder](https://github.com/phpMagpie/ElFinder) and [MoxieManager](https://github.com/phpMagpie/MoxieManager) plugins
 automatically reconfigure TinyMCE's image/file browser to use them rather than the core FileManager::attachments.